 I know that these products are meant to be very high quality, but still, that’s a lot to pay for shampoo and conditioner.
 A similar pattern is true for most of the other products from Monat.

 VIP prices are lower for all products (a 15% discount on the retail price), which could help a little.
 However, the discount for VIPs isn’t entirely a good thing.
 Distributors earn lower commissions from sales to VIP customers.

 Monat does also have a small selection of pet products.
 Well, they have two items.
 One is their Gentle Cleansing Dog Wash (for $32), while the other is their Freshen Up Deodorizing Spray (for $22).

-Beyond the product selection, Monat has some other interesting advantages.
+Beyond product selection, Monat has some other interesting advantages.
 One is that the company avoids a variety of ingredients that it calls toxic.
-These include parabens, plastic microbeads and mineral oil.
+These include parabens, plastic microbeads, and mineral oil.

 It’s hard to know what this balance of ingredients means in practice but, if nothing else, the overall focus creates a great sales angle.